We have information you must know before you buy the XK.

 For drifting around a wet skid pad, as we did at Las Vegas Motor Speedway, turn off the electronic stability control system altogether.
 Unlike some stability-control cancellation buttons, Jaguar's button truly shuts everything off.
 You really have to know what you're doing in this mode, as nothing will save your bacon if you don't counter-steer once that weighty rear-end starts to come around.
 For this reason, we'd save the Off button for special occasions in very large parking lots with nobody around but course marshalls and lap timers.

-The 2014 Jaguar XK excels as a luxury grand touring coupe in all its variants.
+Summary The 2014 Jaguar XK excels as a luxury grand touring coupe in all its variants.
 Jaguar XKR and XKR-S models are more than track-ready.
 Elegant exterior design and a luxe interior make it one of the best choices in its class.

 Ted West reported from Lime Rock Park, Connecticut, with Laura Burstein reporting from San Diego, and Sam Moses in Portland.